Measurely-dev/measurely-py/README.md

 class CapturePayload(TypedDict):
     value: int  # The metric value to be recorded.
+    filters: dict[str, str]  # Optional filters to categorize the metric.
 ```

 - **Description**: This class defines the data payload that is sent to the Measurely API when capturing a metric.
+You can include filters as a dictionary of key-value pairs to add metadata to the metric.
 - **Fields**:
   - `value` (int): The metric value that you want to track.
+  - `filters` (dict[str, str]): Optional filters for categorizing the metric.
+This can include any custom key-value pairs.

 #### `CaptureResult`